engwbc/engwbc.github.io/index.md

 * Performed data analysis to improve operations and identified opportunities for businesses, projects include:
   * Real estate development and palm oil optimisation

-**Volunteer** <br>
+**Volunteer** (2023) <br>
-Biodiversity Survey (2023)
+Rowntree Park Biodiversity Survey
-* Volunteering project for York Community Projects, worked in a team of 6 volunteers.
+* Volunteered for York Community Projects, where I worked in a team of 6 volunteers to assist the Friends of Rowntree charity to address issues on flooding.
-* Organised surveys to analyse plant growth and soil condition for a park.
+* Organised surveys to analyse plant growth and soil condition for the Pollinator Project.
 * Presented findings to stakeholders of the park and provided actionable recommendations for future development.

 **Tutor (2017 - 2018)** <br>
-* Provided individual tutoring to primary school students for several subjects, such as Mathematics, English and Norwegian while undertaking my IB diploma.
+* Provided individual tutoring to primary school students at Gjøvik International School for several subjects, such as Mathematics, English and Norwegian while undertaking my IB diploma.

 ## CERTIFICATES
 [Infectious Diseases Omics](https://drive.google.com/file/d/1of7lnOci-3KKVRlBgYRkq_JQVahvflwx/view?usp=sharing) - London School of Hygiene and Tropical Medicine <br>